xexiu/web_astro_blog/src/content/blog/post-8.md

 ---

-layout: "../../layouts/BlogPostLayout.astro"
-title: Running out of sample post ideas
+title: Test 5
 date: 2022-11-25
-author: Victoria Greenfelder
+author: Bart Greenfelder
 description: Sometimes you just run out of ideas for sample blog posts.
 It’s no one’s fault, it’s just the way it is.
-category: General
+category: JS
-slug: "post-1"
 featured_post: false
-tags: ["css, js"]
+tags:
+  - css
+  - js
 featured_image: {
-  src: "/src/assets/mnt1.png",
+  src: "src/images/mnt1.png",
   alt: "A picture of a coder",
 }
 ---